 MUSIC Primary Care Research Network (McMaster University Sentinel and Information Collaboration)

 MUSIC facilitates high quality research on topics that are important to primary care and the patients it serves.
-MUSIC regularly extracts data from electronic medical records to create a research-ready data repository for observational research.
+MUSIC regularly extracts de-identified data from electronic medical records to create a research-ready data repository for observational research.
 The MUSIC network also supports studies and interventions that require new data collection.

 We are committed to scientifically sound and impartial projects.
 For more information, please refer to the MUSIC Conflict of Interest Statement.
 To engage with MUSIC, please refer to the Request to MUSIC for Research Support, Participation or Data Form or contact MUSIC@FamMedMcMaster.ca for more information.